Newsletter No. 030

 3. sale of buildings which are built to be sold, including sale of land where the said buildings are located

-4. sale of land which is not mentioned in no. 1, 2 or 3 only in case of sale in part for the purpose of building public utility
+4. sale of land which is not mentioned in a), b) or c) only in case of sale in part for the purpose of building public utility

 5. sale of immovable property that the seller has for the business operation pursuant to Article 77/1 of the Revenue Code

-6. sale of immovable property that is not mentioned in No. 1, 2, 3, 4, or 5, made within 5 years after acquisition.
+6. sale of immovable property that is not mentioned in a), b), c), d) or e), made within 5 years after acquisition.

 The sale is not subject to SBT in the following cases: